 Programming industrial robots and integrating them into their safety barriers and the process often requires professional expertise, while cobots are designed to be simple to program and to work alongside humans without the need for safety barriers.
 These factors also contribute to the overall cost of robotic automation.
 The cost for programming, integration and safeguarding can put the cost of an industrial robot well above that of a collaborative robot.

 For these reasons, an industrial robot is often more suitable for use in high-volume, precise and high-speed production processes that will remain unchanged for years to come and where an ROI that may take a few years is acceptable and expected.
 Collaborative robots tend to be better suited where the volume is lower, speed and accuracy aren’t the highest priorities, where there are changing production or application needs and where a swift ROI is important.
-Still, the best way to decide whether an industrial robot or a cobot is the right choice for an application is by talking to an automation specialist at John Henry Foster about your needs and budget.
+Still, the best way to decide whether an industrial robot or a cobot is the right choice for an application is by talking to an automation specialist at JHFOSTER about your needs and budget.